zimengyang/Project3-CUDA-Path-Tracer/README.md

 ![](renderings/opts.png)

 * sorting by material id: extremely slow.
 Sorting 640000(maximum) rays twice for each depth intersections?
-In this framework, path segments and intersections are separated as two arrays, which means either we sort them twice to make them relate to each other or combine them together.
+In this framework, path segments and intersections are separated as two arrays, which means either to sort them twice to make them relate to each other or combine them together.
 Either way will destroy the performance.
 So the framework is not working well this option and this option is useless.
-* first bounce intersection cache: this option is trash when applying anti-aliasing, AA is used for improve rendering quality with only small extra cost, which can be proved from the chart above.
-But the first bounce intersection cache is no reason to exist and no reason to test it across different ray depths.
-Useless.
+* first bounce intersection cache: this option is not acceptable and applicable when applying anti-aliasing, AA is used for improving rendering quality with only small extra cost, which can be proved from the chart above.
 * stochastic antialising: use trivial cost and improve the rendering quality.
 Worth to do.